-The application was referred to Island Health who confirmed they have no concerns with the proposed subdivision provided that the requirements outlined in the Sewerage System Regulation and Island Health Subdivision Standards are met.
+The application was referred to Island Health who confirmed they have no concerns with the proposed subdivision provided that adequate groundwater can be provided to all new parcels.

-At the time of previous subdivision, MOTI and Island Health required a covenant to be registered on title noting that a water sample from the on-site well contained a pH level above the operational guideline.
-The operational guideline for pH is to maximize treatment effectiveness, control corrosion and reduce leaching from the distribution system and plumbing components and is not considered a health or aesthetic analyte.
+At the time of previous subdivision, MOTI and Island Health required a covenant to be registered on title noting that a water sample from the on-site well was found to contain a total coliform count above the maximum allowable concentration and that it must be treated to a safe level.
+The covenant requires that coliform bacteria be treated in water from the well, such as with an over-the-counter ultraviolet light and ongoing monitoring of the coliform bacteria level in the well.
 All other health related parameters were found to be within the Guidelines for Canadian Drinking Water Quality.
 MOTI has confirmed that the presence of this covenant does not affect re-zoning or future subdivision and that an updated water quality test would be required at the time of future subdivision.
-If at that time pH levels are still high, then the covenant would remain on title to advise future property owners and the ministry would sign off as a charge holder and approving authority.